Birch vs Avocado Mattress

 These beds caters pretty well to all body and sleeper types, making it ideal for couples.
 It also does pretty well in a few other categories that we like to look at when talking about sharing a bed: motion isolation, edge support and temperature regulation. .
 The steel coils used in the support layer are specifically reinforced along the sides of the mattress, making for great edge support.
 Couples who share a bed, especially smaller beds, often hug the side a bit, so edge support is really important to ensure that you don’t feel like you’re going to fall off the bed.
 Another issue that couples face is different sleeping temperatures.
 Those who sleep hot often have a hard time finding a bed that will keep them cool enough to sleep comfortably.
 Latex foam, because it is a naturally airy and porous, coupled with moisture-wicking wool and breathable cotton, makes this mattress great at temperature regulation.
 It isn’t a mattress that is necessarily actively working to cool you down, if you want something like that, check out our list of cooling mattresses.
 But this bed truly feels neutral, meaning it isn’t going to feel too hot, but it won’t feel freezing either.
 This is great for couples where one partner is a walking sauna and the other is almost always in a blanket burrito (sound familiar to anybody else?
 No?
 Just me?)

-Birch certainly uses high quality materials and abides by policies that value the environment, but Avocado goes above and beyond to ensure that every scrap of materials used in their mattress is as sustainable and high-quality as it can be.
-I literally spent hours browsing the Avocado website (so you don’t have to!) learning about all of the efforts they take to keep their mattresses green.
-Some consumers may not really care where the materials in their mattress came from, as long as it is comfortable, but I am assuming that if you are seriously considering a green mattress, it is because you actually do care about where that cotton or wool or latex comes from, and how the plants and the people involved in making it have been treated.
-As an eco-conscious consumer, something to be aware of is the concept of “green washing,” that is, marketing that uses vague terms and environmentally-friendly looking images to make their products appear environmentally-friendly.
+Birch certainly uses high-quality materials and abides by policies that value the environment, but Avocado goes above and beyond to ensure that every scrap of materials used in their mattress is as sustainable and high-quality as it can be.
+Some consumers may not really care where the materials in their mattress came from, as long as it is comfortable, but we assume that, if you are seriously considering a green mattress, then it is because you actually do care about where that cotton or wool or latex comes from, and how the plants and the people involved in making it have been treated.
+As an eco-conscious consumer, something to be aware of is the concept of “green washing,” that is, marketing that uses vague terms and environmentally friendly images to make their products appear as such.
 The problem with catch-phrases like “pure” and “natural” and “green” is that they are unregulated, so anything can be labeled with these terms even if it is not necessarily true.
-You should look, instead for certifications from third-party groups which are actually regulated.
+Look instead for certifications from regulated third-party groups.
 These ensure that companies are upfront and honest about what is in their products and what they spend their money on.

 Avocado owns both of its factories in Los Angeles and India to ensure quality and transparency throughout the mattress’s whole production.
 Their factories and New Jersey headquarters are wind powered facilities, certified as clean energy partners by Arcadia Power, and whatever energy they do use in the production process is balanced out through annual emission offset payments.
 In fact, Avocado is climate-neutral certified and was the first mattress brand to reach net zero emissions.